Tanglement

 U.S. Patent 969481 - Jenkins 1910

-Here is the solution for the basic bent nails puzzle.
+You can easily find the solution to the basic bent nails puzzle on the web.
 Notice how the pointed ends exit through the loops?
+Other nails puzzles will change this...

 (Hess F114 p.46)

-• The Last Nail in the Coffin (see right)
+• The Last Nail in the Coffin (see below)

-• (#5 is balancing nails on the head of another - see my dexterity page.)
+• Bed of Nails - balance nails on the head of another - see my dexterity page.

 Nail Jail - see Hess F123